 and join AQI's Islamic State of Iraq (ISI).

-Earlier in 2007, internal tension had sprung up in the group.
-Ansar
+Earlier in 2007, internal tension had emerged in the group.
+Ansar al-Sunna's legal council criticized AQI for killing some Ansar al-Sunna members

 and began promoting a partnership with an unknown group that was considered by

-acts of the Islamic State of Iraq and purported joint actions with AQI.
+acts of the Islamic State of Iraq and claimed joint actions with AQI.
 To

 formally distance itself from the high-profile defection of its legal council,